AlexSafatli/AlexSafatli.github.io/about.md

 ## Alex is a...

 Alex is a software engineer with a master's degree in Computer Science he received in 2015.
-He currently works a full-stack developer locally in Halifax, Nova Scotia, Canada.
+He currently works as a full-stack developer locally in Halifax, Nova Scotia, Canada.
 Alex has also had past experience working at the widely-known Amazon in Seattle and regularly involves himself in code outside of work in both small and larger scale projects.

 ## Professional Documents